siddhi-244/Embellish/HTML+CSS+JS/Background/Gradient_Background/README.md

 # Gradient Background

 This is an animated Gradient Background theme built by using HTML and CSS only.
-It can be used un modern gen websites.
+It can be used in building modern websites.
 <br>
 ## Demo